taoshidev/proprietary-trading-network/docs/miner.md

 The miner starts a local server on port `41511` by default, which can be specified using the `--dashboard_port` flag.

+If you are running the miner on a different machine than the dashboard, you may need to specify the address of the machine running the dashboard using the `--dashboard_origin` flag to allow access.

 # Issues?

 If you are running into issues, please run with `--logging.debug` and `--logging.trace` set so you can better analyze why your miner isn't running.